vitessio/website/content/en/docs/21.0/user-guides/configuration-advanced/transport-security-model.md

  * Only metadata (VSchema, keyspace and shard information) is stored in the topology server data store.

-### Configuring etcd for secure connections
+### Configuring etcd for Secure Connections

 We will not cover setting up `etcd` with certificates in this guide.
 You can consult the `etcd` documenation [here](https://etcd.io/docs/v3.5/op-guide/security/).
 Note that you can use `easy-rsa` as above to generate your server private key and certificate pairs.
 If you do not require client authentication, that is sufficient, and you then just have to distribute your CA certificate (`/home/user/CA/pki/ca.crt` in the examples above) to your clients, and proceed as in the next section.

-### Configuring secure connectivity between vtgate/vttablet/vtctld and etcd
+### Configuring Secure Connectivity between vtgate/vttablet/vtctld and etcd

 The Vitess servers (vtgate/vttablet/vtctld) share the same set of parameters to connect via TLS to `etcd`: